-- advise, inform and support them in their role; - monitor the quality of provision for students with special educational needs; - contribute to staff training with regard to meeting the needs of children with special educational needs. - be familiar with internal and external assessment procedures and to support teachers and the Examination Officer in accessing prescribed special arrangements for students with special educational needs.
+- advise, inform and support them in their role; - monitor the quality of provision for students with special educational needs; - contribute to staff training regarding meeting the needs of children with special educational needs. - be familiar with internal and external assessment procedures and support teachers and the Examination Officer in accessing prescribed special arrangements for students with special educational needs. - Offer Laser Awards as alternative qualifications, where student is unable to access the mainstream curriculum and qualifications.

-The SENCo is also responsible for liaising with specialist external agencies and with parents and previous schools if required when considering applications from prospective students with particular needs.
+The SENCo is also responsible for liaising with specialist external agencies and with parents and previous schools, if required, when considering applications from prospective students with particular needs.

-As Co-ordinator for the school's SEN provision, the SENCo oversses and maintains the documentation relating to students with special educational needs:
+As Co-Ordinator for the school's SEN provision, the SENCo oversees and maintains the documentation relating to students with special educational needs:

-- collating records of all students with special educational needs; - maintaining the SEN register, responding to current information and providing summaries of student needs and teaching strategies as appropriate; - overseeing the writing of effective targets on Individual Education Plans and developing criteria by which student progress can be judged; - contributing to discussions and liaising with parents of students with special educational needs in partnership with the Class Teacher; - ensuring that IEP reviews are held regularly for all students at the Early Years/School Action and Early Years/School Action Plus levels.
+- collating records of all students with special educational needs; - maintaining the SEN register, responding to current information and providing summaries of student needs and teaching strategies as appropriate; - overseeing the writing of effective targets on Individual Education Plans and developing criteria by which student progress can be judged; - contributing to discussions and liaising with parents of students with special educational needs in partnership with the Class Teacher/Form Tutor; - ensuring that IEP reviews are held regularly for all students.